Tie One On

 REFERRALS: Do you LOVE Rema’s Idiom Blog and look forward to it all the time?
 If so, refer your friends!

-4 responses to “Tie One On
+4 thoughts on “Tie One On

-I’ve got 2 for u.
+1. I’ve got 2 for u.
 The whole nine yards referred to a machine gun in WW 2 that had an ammo belt that was nine yards long.
 So if u really wanted to make sure the enemy was dead u gave them the whole nine yards.
 Also the phrase 86 refers to a dated NYC amendment that let business refuse service to anyone they chose.
 So people started saying they got 86 ed if they were kicked out of a certain establishment.

 Give me your two cents...